aleksrgarkusha/pcs/README.md

 python3 setup.py build_ext --inplace
 ```

-After building is finished you can launch `jupyter notebook` from current folder and run `point_cloud_segmentation.ipynb` script for example of libray usage
+After building is finished you can launch `jupyter notebook` from current folder and run `point_cloud_segmentation.ipynb` script for example of library usage

 ## Citation
 ```